Call for Abstract

 In developmental biology we focus on understanding the formation of pattern in development, how differential gene expression affects cell fate, and mechanisms that guide the morphogenesis of tissues, organs and organisms.
 Several laboratories investigate the basic biology of stem cells in development and regeneration, and the ability of cells and tissues to repair themselves.

-Plant cell is unique among the eukaryotes, organisms whose cells have membrane-enclosed nuclei and organelles, because they can manufacture their own food.
+Plant cell biology are unique among the eukaryotes, organisms whose cells have membrane-enclosed nuclei and organelles, because they can manufacture their own food.
 Chlorophyll, which gives plants their green color, enables them to use sunlight to convert water and carbon dioxide into sugars and carbohydrates, chemicals the cell uses for fuel.

 Molecular medicine is the application of molecular biology, genetics and molecular immunology to the understanding of human health and disease.
 It aims to understand of normal body function and disease pathogenesis at the cellular and molecular levels.
-Its objective is to develop a novel understanding of good health and through a better understanding of disease processes and ways of prevention, diagnosing and treating diseases.the global molecular medicine kits and reagents market is expected to grow at a CAGR of ~7% from 2013 to 2018.
+Its objective is to develop a novel understanding of good health and through a better understanding of disease processes and ways of prevention, diagnosing and treating diseases.
+The global molecular medicine kits and reagents market is expected to grow at a CAGR of ~7% from 2013 to 2018.

 - Track 19-1Molecular Toxicology